Dog sounds convey a variety of messages. It’s up to you to understand what your dog is trying to tell you.

 When your dog softly whimpers, that means: “I’m hurt!” or “I’m frightened.”
 The average human is most likely to hear this at the vet, when a dog is suffering, or when an obedient dog is in a strange location that appears intimidating.
 It also is a mewing dog sound that young dogs make when they feel cold, hungry, or troubled.

-Loud, long-drawn-out whining sounds mean: “Please give me something,” or “I want something.”
+Loud, long-drawn-out whining or high-pitched whining sounds mean: “Please give me something,” or “I want something.”
 A puppy usually uses this sound effect when he’s waiting for his meal, or for the leash to be put on, or when he wants his master’s attention.

 Dog sounds: Sighs and baying